-The Creditors stands at R 31.8 million currently.
+The Trade Creditors stands at R 87 576 106 million currently.
 The Municipality has arrangements with the following institutions: Bloem Water; SALA Fund; SAMWU Provident Fund and the Office of the Auditor-General and could not keep to all the arrangements.
 Effective governance was also approved by compiling and implementing important policies.
 Examples of policies implemented during the prior financial year are the Indigent Policy which includes free basic services, Procurement Policy, Credit Control Policy and Tariff Policy.
 These policies are reviewed annually during the budget process.
+The municipality is also busy implementing systems and internal control measures.